 Also see the booklet Loans at www.tsp.gov/forms/allPublications.html.

 You can withdraw funds from your TSP account for two reasons while still employed by the federal government: (1) documented financial hardships and (2) age-based withdrawals up to four times per year for employees over age 59 1⁄2.

 In-service withdrawals are subject to federal and in some cases state income taxes.
 Excise taxes also may apply in certain situations.

 Age-based withdrawals are subject to 20 percent federal income tax withholding (this can be increased but not decreased) unless the payment is transferred into an individual retirement account or other qualified retirement savings plan.
-Financial hardship in-service withdrawals are not subject to mandatory 20 percent federal income tax withholding but those funds are not transferable to an IRA or similar tax-favored retirement savings plan and the withdrawals are subject to early withdrawal penalties.
+Financial hardship in-service withdrawals are not subject to mandatory 20 percent federal income tax withholding but those withdrawals are not transferable to an IRA or similar tax-favored retirement savings plan and they are subject to any applicable early withdrawal penalties.
 See Military Reserve Accounts in Section 1 of this chapter for a special consideration applying to activated military Reservists.

 The minimum amount under either type of in-service withdrawal is typically $1,000 (a smaller amount is allowed if you are making an age-based withdrawal of your entire account balance).
 For an age-based withdrawal, you can withdraw up to your vested account balance.
 For a financial hardship withdrawal, the maximum is the lesser of: